mpv-player/mpv/DOCS/man/input.rst

     Position in current file in seconds.

 ``time-start``
-    Return the start time of the file.
-(Usually 0, but some kind of files, especially transport streams, can have a different start time.)
+    Deprecated.
+Always returns 0.
+Before mpv 0.14, this used to return the start time of the file (could affect e.g. transport streams).
+See ``--rebase-start-time`` option.

 ``time-remaining``
     Remaining length of the file in seconds.
 Note that the file duration is not